cancerit/annotateVCF/README.md

 ### Package Dependancies

-`pip` will install the relevant dependancies, listed here for convenience, please refer requirements.txt for versions:
+`pip` will install the relevant dependancies, listed here for convenience, please refer requirements.txt for versions.

 ## Development environment